-(d)A Revenue recognition (accounting policies applied from 1 April 2018)
+(d) Revenue recognition

 Revenue from contracts with customers is recognised when control of goods or services is transferred to the customers at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services, excluding those amounts collected on behalf of third parties.
 Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.